 • Sales can be tracked, and salespeople alerted when a customer should be re-contacted.

 • Tools and apps can tell online retailers when and where a customer was “lost” in the sales funnel and designate the best places to re-target that customer.
 See the complete list of cool CRM features

 • Content for blogs and social media can be somewhat automated as can e-mail campaigns.
 Posts can be prepared in advance, for example, and an automated publishing schedule will take care of getting them “out there.”

-• Based upon individual visitor/user behaviors, different types of content can be personalized and delivered individually
+• Based upon individual visitor/user behaviours, different types of content can be personalised and delivered individually

 • Data can determine where and when customers are online so that they can be targeted in the right places at the right time